datadaveshin/dsp/03-command_line.md

 > > xargs takes in input (x number of arguments) from stdin,
 > > then echo's it back,
-> > this in conjunction with other commands can help your scripts
+> > this in conjunction with other commands can help your scripts.

 > > Example:
 > > The script below will will copy your current path to the clipboard, you can then go to another target terminal window and paste with \<cmd\>V and you will then have changed to the same directory as the original directory in the source terminal window that you ran the command in: